microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution05.md

 The two instances of SQL Managed Instance need to be in different Azure regions.

-The two instances of SQL Managed Instance need to be the same service tier, and have the same storage size.
+The two instances of SQL Managed Instance need to be the same service tier and have the same storage size.

 Your secondary instance of SQL Managed Instance must be empty (no user databases).